MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 It might be possible to import that sales data from the data warehouse (instead of using DirectQuery), at which point it could be combined with data imported from the spreadsheet.
 However, that approach is unreasonable, given the reasons that lead to using DirectQuery in the first place.
 The reasons could include some combination of the security rules enforced in the underlying source, the need to be able to view the latest data, and the sheer scale of the data.

 That's where composite models come in.
 Composite models give you the option of connecting to the data warehouse by using DirectQuery, and then also using GetData for additional sources.
-In this case, we establish the DirectQuery connection to the corporate data warehouse, use GetData and choose Excel, navigate to the spreadsheet containing our local data, and then import the sheet containing the *Product Names*, the assigned *Sales Manager*, and the *Priority*.
+In this case, we establish the DirectQuery connection to the corporate data warehouse, use GetData, choose Excel, and then navigate to the spreadsheet containing our local data.
+We then import the spreadsheet containing the *Product Names*, the assigned *Sales Manager*, and the *Priority*.

 ![Navigator window](media/desktop-composite-models/composite-models_06.png)